T. S. Nagabharana: Early life

 He has been the recipient of international, national, state and other awards for 20 of his 34 Kannada movies in the last 40 years.
 He was nominated as the chairman of Karnataka Chalanachitra Academy (KCA), Bangalore [Government of Karnataka] (State Film Academy).
 Currently he is the Chairman of Kannada Development Authority of Govt of Karnataka.

-Career
+Filmography

 He directed and acted in plays like Sangya Balya, Kathale Belaku, Shakarana Sarotu, Jokumaraswamy, Oedipus, Sattavara Neralu, Krishna Parijata, Tingara Buddanna, Mundena Sakhi Mundena, Hayavadana, Neegikonda Samsa, Baka and Blood Wedding.

-He received a gold medal from the Government of India for his achievement in theatre.
-He is the founder of a theatre organisation called Benaka.
+He received a gold medal from the Government of India for his achievement in theater.
+He is the founder of a theater organisation called Benaka.
 He also started Shruthalaya, an organisation for organising, writing, composing, camera work, lighting, art, acting, editing and directing.